Skip to main content

 General

-When submitting electronic returns you must enter your quarterly returns in sequential order (quarter one, then quarter two, etc).
-You cannot enter data for a later quarterly return until you have completed all earlier quarterly returns for the reporting year.
+When submitting electronic returns, you must enter your quarterly returns in sequential order (quarter one, then quarter 2, etc).
+You cannot enter data for a later quarter’s return until you have completed all earlier quarterly returns for the reporting year.

 You can amend the current year’s quarterly returns at any time until 21 July when the final (fourth) quarterly return is due, however you cannot amend returns for previous reporting years (because the database has been locked).